Blog > Category > Posted: 2017-Dec-18, Updated: 2023-Apr-05

 You have a large family room facing south-west, it has several casement and picture windows along with a sliding patio door which leads to a deck.
 You like the light coming into the home and you would like not to have to close all the blinds in the afternoon because it is too bright and too hot in the summer.
 In the winter you find the room too bright and too cold.
 And you want to protect your leather furniture from damaging UV rays.

-Select low emmisive LoE 366 glass for all your windows and the sliding patio door.
+Select low emissive LoE 366 glass for all your windows and the sliding patio door.

 You have a large bedroom with a modular picture window with 2 casement side windows that faces north.
 The blinds are always open during the day to let light and the room is always cold at night.
 In the winter the room is always cold and the windows seem to have more condensation than other windows facing south, east and west.

-Replace existing windows with tripple glazed (pane) argon filled windows
+Replace existing windows with triple glazed (pane) argon filled windows

 Contact your professional window replacement specialist and tell them how you would like to improve the energy efficiency and comfort and of your home.